Penney's game

-Penney's game, named after its inventor Walter Penney, is a binary (head/tail) sequence generating game between two players.
+Penney's game, also known as Penney Ante, named after its inventor Walter Penney, is a binary (head/tail) sequence generating game between two players.
 Player A selects a sequence of heads and tails (of length 3 or larger), and shows this sequence to player B. Player B then selects another sequence of heads and tails of the same length.
 Subsequently, a fair coin is tossed until either player A's or player B's sequence appears as a consecutive subsequence of the coin toss outcomes.
 The player whose sequence appears first wins.

 Provided sequences of at least length three are used, the second player (B) has an edge over the starting player (A).
 This is because the game is nontransitive such that for any given sequence of length three or longer one can find another sequence that has higher probability of occurring first.

 Analysis of the three-bit game

 For the three-bit sequence game, the second player can optimize their odds by choosing sequences according to:

 An easy way to remember the sequence is for the second player to start with the opposite of the middle choice of the first player, then follow it with the first player's first two choices.